 8) Humans can cough at 60 miles an hour and sneezes can be 100 miles an hour – which is faster than the average car!

-9) Although bodies stop growing, your nose and ears will not.
+9) Although bodies stop growing, noses and ears will not.

-10) Don’t forget to soothe your soles; the soles of your feet contain more sweat glands and nerve endings per square inch than anywhere else on your body.
+10) The soles of your feet contain more sweat gland and nerve endings per square inch than anywhere else on your body.

 It’s not uncommon for your feet to be sore at the end of the day, especially if you spend a lot of time standing up or walking.

 Foot pain, ranging from general soreness at the end of a long day, to a more serious condition, is common.

 - Harvard Medical School.
 (2008) Optimism and your health.
 [Online] Available from: https://www.health.harvard.edu/heart-health/optimism-and-your-health [Accessed 1 November 2017]. ↩

 - Harvard Medical School. (see footnote 1) ↩